Landslide susceptibility

 Geology, slope and landslide susceptibility on the Mornington Peninsula

 The geology of the Mornington Peninsula Shire and its relationship with slope stability is complex.
 There are many different geological groups across the Peninsula, but they can be broadly categorised into seven (7) groups for the purpose of slope stability.
-Some of these groups are more susceptible to movement and instability.
+Some of these geologies are more susceptible to movement and instability than others.

-Whilst steeper sloping land is generally more susceptible to landslides, landslides can occur on land that is not steep as there are a number of factors and conditions that can influence the possibility of a landslide occurring.
+While steeper sloping land is generally more susceptible to landslides, landslides and soil creep can occur on land that is not steep as there are a number of factors and conditions beyond slope steepness that can influence the possibility of a landslide occurring.

 Areas susceptible to landslides pose a serious and ongoing threat to our environment, properties and the community’s safety.
 Even a small landslide can cause serious injury or death and significant property damage.